Kent Sport is committed to:

 - the welfare and safety of children and young people is of primary concern

 - all children have a right to be safe and to be treated with dignity and respect

 - all children, whatever their age, culture, disability, gender, language, racial origin, religious belief and/or sexual identity have the right to protection from abuse

-- it is the responsibility of the child protection professionals to determine whether or not abuse has taken place, but it is everyone’s responsibility to report any concerns
+- it is the responsibility of the child protection professionals to determine whether or not abuse has taken place, but it is everyone’s responsibility to put safeguarding measures in place, and to report any concerns

-- all incidents of suspected poor practice and allegations of abuse will be taken seriously and responded to swiftly and appropriately
+- all incidents of suspected poor practice and allegations of abuse should be taken seriously and responded to swiftly and appropriately